wolxXx/simplemoni/README.md

-weight = higher number means more important interval = in seconds, how often to check if last check was ok errorInterval = in seconds, how often to check if last check was not ok requiredStatusCode if null = 200 - 300 description = description of the check host = url to check, need full url
+weight = higher number means more important interval = in seconds, how often to check if last check was ok errorInterval = in seconds, how often to check if last check was not ok timeout = in seconds, how long to wait for a response requiredStatusCode if null = 200 - 300 description = description of the check host = url to check, need full url